 The most exclusive Dining Establishment in Georgia with food and merriment: opened only one-night a year!
 BYOC - Bring Your Own Cup: coffee and other drinks provided.
-The night's meal will be a creation of our staff cooks.
-Actually, at least one is a professional chef!
+We will have Cracker, Cookies, Cheese, and other tasty treats.
+Scout Cracker Barrel Style.

-We know getting to Woodruff after work and setting up camp leaves little time for dinner.
-So, come as a patrol and expect a tasty, hot meal.
 It is a great time for Scouting fellowship: catch up with Scouters you haven't seen in a while, browse the Presentation boards (see below) to get ideas for your unit, enjoy the evening.
-You may show off any memorabilia and other items from past SWCs that tell the story of Scouting in Cobb County: SWC Patrol Flags, totems, photographs and other mementos.
+You may show off any memorabilia and other items from past SWCs that tell the story of Scouting in Cobb County: SWC Patrol Flags, totems, photographs, and other mementos.